2 Down the Wrong Path: Weight Stigma and Discrimination

 Some physicians even avoid exams they consider unpleasant to conduct in patients with obesity such as pelvic exams for women.

-Surveyed physicans felt not equipped to work with obese patients and were not likely to refer the patients to a weight loss program or counseling.
-This situation is aggrevated by the fact that insurance companies do not reimburse for obesity related treatment such a working with a dietitian or personal trainer.
-Only if the patient has co-morbidities such as T2D, nutrition couseling is reimbursed.
+Surveyed physicians felt not equipped to work with obese patients and were not likely to refer the patients to a weight loss program or counseling.
+This situation is aggravated by the fact that insurance companies do not reimburse for obesity related treatment such a working with a dietitian or personal trainer.
+Only if the patient has co-morbidities such as T2D, nutrition counseling is reimbursed.

-It is easy to imagine that build-in weight bias at provider offices and the implicit and explicit bias impacting the patient-provider relationship are connected with avoiding preventative visits and delaying treatment.
-Diseases and conditions are diagnosed late and inefficiently treated leading to poor health.
+It is easy to imagine that build-in weight bias at provider offices is impacting the patient-provider relationship leading to avoiding preventative visits and delaying treatment.
+Diseases and conditions are diagnosed late and inefficiently treated.
+The consequence is the increased risk for poor health.

 Existing Weight Bias Interventions Address Education About Causality and Controllability Of Obesity, Evoking Empathy and Addressing Social Norms